Supporting female founder initiatives across the UK & Ireland

 Remote corners of the earth

-Turnover has grown from £14 million in 2017 to just shy of £20 million, and the company aims to hit £50 million in the next five years.
-Mark also expects to increase work with another burgeoning sector.
+Turnover has grown from £14 million in 2017 to just shy of £20 million in 2020, and the company aims to hit £50 million in the next five years.
+Mark also expects to increase work with another burgeoning sector:

 “We’re starting to do even more with the space industry which is great – we’ve recently provided all of the metal work for a large constellation of satellites which is aiming to provide better internet connection to people in the most remote corners of the earth.”